 In addition, you should be aware that some “skins” require you to set them up on your own and may have special hardware requirements.
 Be sure to read documentation before installing any skin.
-We’ll be walking you through how to install and configure skins later in this article.
+We walk you through how to install and configure skins later in this article.

-After this, open up the Rainmeter installer.
+Open up the Rainmeter installer.
 You’ll be given two install options.
-For this guide we’ll be doing “Standard” not “Portable.”
-In the final step of the installer, you’re given the choice to enable launching Rainmeter at startup.
+For this guide, we do “Standard,” not “Portable.”
+In the final step of the installer you’re given the choice to enable launching Rainmeter at startup.
 I keep this enabled, but if you use an older computer with a longer startup time, you may not want Rainmeter to launch automatically.

 This displays Rainmeter’s default package, “illustro,” and the skin combination that loads by default.
-You’ll see a welcome splash in the center of your screen with counters for time, system usage and Disk usage in the top right corner of your screen.
-You’ll find that if you right click any one of these skins, you can add more skins in the same package, and you can also edit or remove the skin in question.
+You’ll see a welcome splash in the center of your screen with counters for time, system usage and disk usage in the top-right corner of your screen.
+You can remove these by right-clicking them, clicking “Variants,” then deselecting its “ini” file.

-There’s also a distinct settings menu (used to control preferences such as transparency), but most importantly, let’s right click one of our skins, hover over Rainmeter, and open “Manage.”
+There’s also a distinct settings menu (used to control preferences such as transparency), but first let’s right-click the Rainmeter icon in the taskbar and click “Manage.”

-Finally, Settings gives a basic set of Settings for you to manage, like your update options, language settings and the application launched whenever you’re editing certain skins.
+Finally, Settings gives you basic settings to manage, like your update options, language settings and the application launched whenever you’re editing certain skins.
 There’s no reason to change any of this for most people, but if you’d like all of your skins to stay in one place, you could always check “Disable dragging” in case someone else uses your computer or you worry about accidentally changing things.

 Let’s move into installing and using skins!